Fall 2010 Issue

 Known as the Nurse Faculty Loan Program, it allows nurses accepted into the program to earn their master’s or doctoral degrees in nursing education and receive an 85 percent forgiveness policy on their education loan.
 Nursing students must teach as a full-time faculty member at any college or university, including Barry, for a minimum of five years after graduation in order to receive the loan forgiveness.

-“Barry University’s Division of Nursing has been, is, and will continue to be dedicated to producing nursing faculty for the state of Florida,” said College of Health Sciences Associate Dean and Division of Nursing Chair Claudette Spalding, PhD, ARNP.
+“Barry University’s Division of Nursing has been, is, and will continue to be dedicated to producing nursing faculty for the state of Florida,” said College of Nursing and Health Sciences Associate Dean and Division of Nursing Chair Claudette Spalding, PhD, ARNP.
 “This loan program has and will continue to make the difference in recruitment and production of nurses who will become the faculty needed by all of Florida’s nursing programs.”

 Barry University’s Yucatan Crippled Children’s Project recently received a gift of $24,575 in grant support from three separate foundations.
 Two $10,000 donations came from the Frank J. Lewis Foundation of Riveira Beach, Florida, and the International Foundation of Fairfield, New Jersey.
 The Northwest Podiatric Foundation donated $4,575.